 Here’s what you can do to make welcoming happen on the cheap.

-1. Clear the way for curb appeal.
 The path to your front door should be at least 3 feet wide so people can walk shoulder-to-shoulder, with an unobstructed view and no stumbling hazards.
 So get out those loppers and cut back any overhanging branches or encroaching shrubs.